MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-09-why-random-programs-may-crash-if-you-request-too-much-memory.md

 TODO: insert gif of htop

-This is a gif of [htop](https://en.wikipedia.org/wiki/Htop) showing us that my program first fills up all of my RAM, then all of my swap space, and that it finally causes the whole computer to freeze.
+This is a gif of [htop](https://en.wikipedia.org/wiki/Htop) showing us that my program first fills up all of my RAM, then all of my swap space, which finally causes the whole computer to freeze.

 After a bit, Linux its [OOM (Out Of Memory) killer](https://linux-mm.org/OOM_Killer) decides it's time to kill some programs to free some RAM, resulting in VS Code being killed and me even being logged out of my computer!